WAYS TO BE A BETTER ALLY

 2. LISTEN

-3. SUPPORT YOUR LGBTIQ+ FAMILY
+3. SUPPORT YOUR LGBTQIA+ FAMILY

 4. RECOGNISE YOUR PRIVILEGE